Vora BlogApp Comparisons

 Best for: Athletes focused on cut/bulk/maintain cycles with precise macro targets

 MacroFactor uses an adaptive algorithm that tracks your actual energy expenditure by monitoring your weight trend over time and adjusting your calorie and macro targets weekly.
 Built by exercise scientists, it's the most evidence-based macro coaching app available.
 No photo logging - it's a manual database-first experience - but the intelligence behind the targets is exceptional.
+(Not sure where your calorie and macro targets should be?
+Start with our TDEE calculator and macro calculator.)

 Pricing: ~$11.99/month or ~$69.99/year.
 No free tier.